Chevrolet Malibu: SS

+Safety

 Seventh generation (2008)

-The Malibu was extensively redesigned and re-engineered for model year 2008, with styling by Bryan Nesbitt.
+The Malibu was extensively redesigned and reengineered for the 2008 model year, with styling by Bryan Nesbitt.
 GM Vice Chairman Robert Lutz was determined to make the nameplate competitive with Japanese mid-size cars.

-Trim levels were base (2008 only), LS, LT, Hybrid (2008 and 2009 only), and LTZ.
-The LTZ trim had clear brake light lenses with red LEDs, the balance of trim packages retaining red lenses with conventional brake lights.
+Trim levels were LS, LT, Hybrid (2008 and 2009 only), and LTZ.
+The LTZ trim had clear brake light lenses with red LEDs, while all other trims retained red lenses with conventional brake lights.

-The seventh generation Malibu uses a variant of the long-wheelbase Epsilon platform shared with the Saturn Aura, the Opel Signum, and Pontiac G6.
-It is assembled in Kansas City, Kansas.
-Overall, it is three inches (76 mm) longer, with a six inches (152 mm) longer wheelbase.
+The seventh-generation Malibu used a variant of the long-wheelbase Epsilon platform shared with the Saturn Aura, the Opel Signum, and Pontiac G6.
+It was assembled in Kansas City, Kansas.
+Overall, it was three inches (76 mm) longer, with a six-inch (152 mm) longer wheelbase.
 Interior room remains mid-size, like the previous Malibus, and has been decreased from 101 cuft to 97.7 cuft, despite having a longer wheelbase, although front legroom has increased from 41.9 in to 42.2 in.
 Rear legroom has decreased from 38.5 in to 37.6 in.
-The interior design was revised, with a selection of two-tone color combinations (brick and tan two-tone), telescoping steering wheel, higher-quality materials and a twin-cowl dash design.
+The interior design was revised, with a selection of two-tone color combinations (brick and tan two-tone), telescoping steering wheel, higher-quality materials, and a twin-cowl dash design.
 Drag (Cd) is at 0.33 for the LTZ.